Anondo/Django/README.md

 All we need to do is do this:<br>
 ![port](https://github.com/Anondo/Django/blob/master/img/port.png)<br>
 or any other port you may prefer and hit it.
 Things should run smoothly.

+## **Things To Do:**
+1. Before you can use the **django-admin** command like i have used you need to include it in the environmental variable It should be located in **whereeveryouhaveinstalledpython/python27/scripts**
+1. If you are having trouble installing it by pip, [try downloading it from the website](https://www.djangoproject.com/download/)
 <hr>